adrianmhill92-hub/ghl-mcp-server/README.md

 2. Pull call logs and conversation history per contact
 3. Analyze connection quality (calls >1 min = legitimate connection)
 4. Classify each lead's status and priority
-5. Generate the full Hawaii Wellness Clinic report format
+5. Generate the full lead anaylsis report format

 Other prompts you can use:
 - *"Send Affirm financing info via SMS to Jennie and Stefanie BrisenoSanchez"*